Scoring genre clarity...

 Quick text summary

-Terrible Life Expectancy scored 73/100 on Steam Analyser — Good for a Steam capsule.
+Terrible Life Expectancy scored 73/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [composition] Reduce background crowd clutter by desaturating or simplifying the midground skull details to keep focus on the central mutant and improve tiny-size readability.

 Capsule scores by dimension